Quia Home Home FAQ About Log in Subscribe now 30-day free trial

 Electra Complexpart of phallic stage when girls unconsciously desire their fathers

-penis envypart of phallic stage when girls desire to be like their fathers
+penis envypart of phallic stage when girls desire a penis in order to have a baby with father

 latencywhen a child sublimates rather than focus on unconscious sexual issues